melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 # Introduction

+"Where do you want to spend your slow?
+Pre-compile or prod?" - the Primeagens case for Rust.
+There is no getting around errors and undefined: you always know when they can happen and must do something about them.

 Rust is a programming language developed by Mozilla Research.
 It was first released in 2012.
 Rust offers safety guarantees and low-level control over performance with high-level language ergonomics and without having a garbage collector or runtime.